codeUPeth/contract-codeup/README.md

-## ButerinTower Smart Contract
+## 💎 ButerinTower Smart Contract 💎

-Welcome to **ButerinTower**, your portal to Ethereum's rich history and promising future! 🏰🚀
+Welcome to **💎 ButerinTower 💎**, your portal to Ethereum's rich history and promising future! 🏰🚀

-### Game Mechanics
+### 🎮 Game Mechanics 🎮

-1. **Building Towers**: Immerse yourself in Ethereum's journey by purchasing tower floors using **Stablecoin**.
+1. **🏢 Building Tower 🏢**: Immerse yourself in Ethereum's journey✈️💵 by purchasing tower floors using **ETH💎**.
 Each floor represents a milestone on Ethereum's roadmap.
 Explore Ethereum's past, present, and future as you ascend your tower! 🌆💼

+The Buterin Tower boasts eight distinctive floors 👷🏽, each representing a pivotal stage in your ascent to greatness!
+Within these floors, you'll discover the opportunity to amplify your earnings by accommodating skilled coders 👨‍🚀.
+However, there's a crucial stipulation—you must populate each floor with five coders 👨‍🚀 before unlocking the next tier. 🧑‍💻🔑

-2. **Earning Rewards**: Your tower generates rewards in **Gas Coin** over time.
+2. **💰 Earning Rewards 💰**: Your tower generates rewards in **Gas Coin 💵** over time.
 Claim these rewards regularly to fuel your Ethereum ambitions and advance further on the Ethereum roadmap! 💰✨
+   ⚠️ Users must collect their earned rewards at least once every 24 hours to avoid missing out on potential rewards.⚠️

-3. **Referral Bonuses**: Expand your network and earn extra rewards!
-Invite friends to join and receive bonuses whenever they make a purchase.
+3. **🧑‍🤝‍🧑 Referral Bonuses 🧑‍🤝‍🧑**: Expand your network and earn extra rewards 🤑💰!
+Invite friends to join and receive bonuses$ whenever they make a purchase of game coins.
 Together, unlock Ethereum's secrets and bask in its riches! 🎉👫

-### Smart Contract Features
+### 🌟 Smart Contract Features 🌟

-- **Tower Management**: Monitor your tower's progress, including Gas Coin balance, earned rewards, coder count, and more.
+- **👨‍💼 Tower Management 👨‍💼**: Monitor your tower's progress, including Gas Coin balance, earned rewards, coder's count, and more.
 Dive deep into Ethereum's past, present, and future with each floor you unlock! 📊🏰

-- **Referral Program**: Enjoy multi-level referral bonuses to amplify your earnings.
+- **🖇 Referral Program 🖇**: Enjoy multi-level referral bonuses to amplify your earnings.
 Collaborate with your network to unravel Ethereum's mysteries and unlock its full potential! 🤝💎

-- **Upgrade System**: Enhance your tower's capabilities by upgrading floors and adding more coders.
+- **🔝 Upgrade System 🔝**: Enhance your tower's capabilities by upgrading floors and adding more coders.
 Explore new chapters of Ethereum's story and unlock greater rewards as you ascend! 🌟🚀

 Embark on an unforgettable journey through Ethereum's past, present, and future with ButerinTower!
 Build your legacy, claim your rewards, and reach for the Ethereum sky! 🌟🌈

-## Technical Stack
+## 📚 Technical Stack 📚

-- Solidity
+- Solidity 💪
-- Hardhat
+- Hardhat 🎩
-- JavaScript
+- JavaScript 🇯
-- TypeScript
+- TypeScript 🇹
-- Ethers.js
+- Ethers.js ♢
-- solidity-coverage
+- solidity-coverage 💯
-- Mocha
+- Mocha 🧑‍💻
-- Chai
+- Chai 👨🏻‍💻

-## Installation
+## ⌛ Installation ⌛

 It is recommended to install [Yarn](https://classic.yarnpkg.com) through the `npm` package manager, which comes bundled with [Node.js](https://nodejs.org) when you install it on your system.
 It is recommended to use a Node.js version `>= 16.0.0`.